bristol-d/bbquiz/README.md

 The argument to a `.question` command is the question type.
 If you give a question with no type, then `mcq` is assumed.

-Parsing of a question ends when another `.question` or `.pool` is encountered, or at the end of the file.
+Parsing of a question ends when another `.question`, `.template` or `.pool` is encountered, or at the end of the file.

 Just after a `.pool` but before the first `.question` in the pool, you may include an `.instructions` command.
 Its argument is text (including markdown, HTML and TeX) that is displayed to students at the top of the exam page, above the questions, under the heading _Instructions:_.
 You could use this, for example, for information like this if appropriate: